chmouel/pipelines-as-code/docs/content/docs/guides/llm-analysis/_index.md

 - **Post insights as PR comments or check-run annotations** so your team sees them immediately
 - **Configure custom analysis scenarios** using different prompts and triggers
 - **Define roles inside your repository** so contributors can ship their own repo roles alongside pipeline code
-- **Apply AI-generated fixes** with one click using the "Fix it" action on GitHub check-runs
+- **Apply AI-generated fixes** with one click using the "Apply Suggestions" action on GitHub check-runs

 ## Supported Backends